hybridgroup/gort/README.md

 ## Getting Started
 We now have precompiled binaries!
 You can also build from source.

 The Gort CLI provides many useful features on many hardware platforms, and has no other dependencies.
-You install Gort separately from any framework, which means you can use it to program Arduinos with the Firmata firmware also compatible with Cylon.js, Gobot, Artoo, & Johnny-Five.
+You install Gort separately from any framework, which means you can use it to program Arduinos with the Firmata firmware also compatible with Cylon.js, Gobot, Artoo, & many other libraries.

 ## Download